-Discuss the significance of the applicant's contributions and proposed research.
 Describe the fit between the research interests/background of the supervisor and applicant, and the anticipated mutual benefits.
 In the description, provide specifics about how the proposed research complements the supervisor's ongoing projects and/or new research directions.
+Detail the contributions of the supervisor and applicant in the design and development of the proposed research.